-Multiple Spectrum Control instances that manage the same storage resource (array) can be combined into high-availabilty (HA) groups for VASA provider redundancy.
+Multiple Spectrum Control Base instances that manage the same storage system can be combined into high-availabilty (HA) groups for VASA provider redundancy.
 The HA technology is implemented in the active/passive mode.
-In this mode, one Spectrum Control acts as primary and the other acts as standby for transfer of responsibility if the primary Spectrum Control fails or becomes unreachable, as illustrated below.
+In this mode, one Spectrum Control Base acts as active and the other acts as standby for transfer of responsibility if the active Spectrum Control Base fails or becomes unreachable, as illustrated below.

-Figure 11.
+Figure 10.
 High-availability group concept